-Follow the same set of activities 30 to 45 minutes prior to sleep, every night.
+Follow a relaxing set of activities 30 to 45 minutes prior to sleep, every night.
 The ritual can include things like brushing your teeth, reading a book, writing a daily diary, or focusing on breathing exercises.
 These daily routines signal your brain it’s time to sleep.
-Avoid stimulating activities too close to bedtime, like reading the news or exercising.
+Avoid stimulating activities too close to bedtime, like reading the news or vigorously exercising.

 Avoid Caffeine In the Late Afternoon

 Caffeine is a stimulant that keeps you awake, which is why it works best as a breakfast drink.
 Drinking coffee or any caffeinated beverages after 2 pm can make it harder to fall asleep at night.

 Drink more water during the morning and afternoon.
 Limit your water intake 2 hours before bedtime.
 That doesn’t mean you shouldn’t drink water at all during this time.
 Drink enough water so you don’t wake up feeling thirsty, but avoid drinking too much, because it can lead to frequent bathroom breaks.